Table of Contents

 - Big brands like Nike offer discounts to retain their loyal customers and attract new ones.
 The simple messaging with just the logo is enough to get people interested.
 You can take inspiration from the easy communication and discount method to get your customers to know about you.

-- Bikayi is a relatively new shopping platform ad, but with their proper use of text space, bright colors, and targeted marketing, it is one campaign idea you can get inspired from!
+- Bikayi is a relatively new shopping platform ad, but with their proper use of text space, bright colors, and targeted marketing, it is one of the best Facebook ad examples you can get inspired from!

 - This Oreo ad was published last year on 21st June, the longest day of the year.
-With simple graphics showing a stretched pack of the cookies.
-A unique hashtag and being relevant went a long way to create brand awareness and audience engagement.
+With simple graphics showing a stretched pack of the cookies, a unique hashtag and being relevant went a long way to create brand awareness and audience engagement.
+This is how a great advertisement looks like.

 - With remote meetings being the norm last year, brands like Lifesize and JioMeet focused on the situational angle to gain an audience.

-- A metaphorical minimalist design, focus on action, action-focused CTA, and details of the services make this ad by Boat Creatives stand out.
+- A metaphorical minimalist design, focus on action, action-focused CTA, and details of the services make this ad by Boat Creatives one of the best Facebook ad examples.

 - Ladystrategist is a Design platform that offers 950+ readymade Canva designs for small businesses.
 The introductory issues and the lure to get instant access as CTA works well for the brand.
-This is another very best performing facebook ads of the year.
+This is another example of a great facebook ad that resulted in tons of engagement.

-- For simple products like shoes, you can always use a colorful background and an attractive copy for effective audience engagement, just the way brands like Reebok or Puma does.
+- For simple products like shoes, you can always use a colorful background and an attractive copy for effective audience engagement, just the way brands like Reebok or Puma do.
+No wonder their Facebook ads receive such high engagement!

 - Pop arts or interesting silhouettes behind your product in different combinations of colors can attract an audience without burning a hole in your pocket if you are just starting.
 You can see most eyewear brands like Titan and Lenskart using this strategy.